 - Parasites – Rarely, microscopic parasites can invade the body.
 Their presence can introduce bacteria into the skin which may lead to abscess formation.
 This is most common in areas of the world where these microscopic organisms are prevalent.

-You should seek medical help, if you notice an abscess on your body.
-If you discover a lump or unusual spot on your skin or in your mouth that is sore, red or inflamed and warm to the touch, you should see a doctor to examine the affected area.
-Do not attempt to treat the abscess by yourself, as this could spread the infection.
-Most abscesses can be treated easily but immediate medical help should be administered if the infection worsens and causes severe symptoms.
+Although they are not usually life threatening, you should seek medical help if you notice an abscess on your body.
+If you discover a lump or unusual spot on your skin or in your mouth that is sore, red or inflamed and warm to the touch, you should see an emergency room doctor to examine the affected area.
+Do not attempt to treat the abscess at home, as this could spread the infection.
+Most infections can be treated easily but immediate medical help may be required if the infection worsens and causes severe symptoms.

 - High or prolonged fever

 - Persistent bleeding from the affected area

 - Severe pain that does not respond to over-the-counter pain medications

 - Black or dead skin around the abscess

 - Loss of use of limb or another body part